 “When you’re a manager under Coach Knight, it was the best three credit hour class I took at Indiana,” Pasternack said.

 “It was the most amazing experience of learning how to be successful in life.
 The culture, the self-discipline you had to have on a daily basis.
 The hours were insane, but it was definitely worth it.”

-May echoed those sentiments in a radio interview earlier this week with our broadcast media partner Indiana Sports Beat.
+May echoed those sentiments in a radio interview earlier this week.

 “It’s just a testament to the foundation that Coach Knight laid with basketball and how you operate, and preparation and work ethic and all of the intangibles,” May said.
 “You learn so much that you can be successful in almost any walk of life.”

 The trio was preceded by former IU manager turned NBA head coach and now successful league executive Lawrence Frank.

 And like Frank, all of those lessons learned at IU are leading to success for the former managers as college head coaches.